-Fixed rate instruments comprise of certificate of investment, Letter of placement and Bank balances in savings deposits.
+Fixed rate instruments comprise of Market Treasury Bills, Letter of placement and Bank balances in savings deposits.
 The income from these financial assets are substantially independent of changes in market interest rates except for changes, if any, as a result of fluctuation in respective fair value.